ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==25 - 23:13== Chai and I played ROBLOX in the afternoon.
 Then, Chai, my sister, and I watched ***Kpop Demon Hunters*** (2025) in the evening while eating chips.

 ==26 - 22:44== Chai and I played *Drop a Poop* in the morning.
 Then we ate lunch, and I fell asleep until late afternoon.
 Then we ate dinner.
 I tried to produce music today but it's difficult.
 I played guitar in the evening with Chai.

+==27 - 22:16== I finished the song, but I was close to feeling insane and unwell early morning.
+Dad got angry at my older brother and he was shouting and all while my brother spoke calmly.
+Chai was terrified.
+A lot of people went into the bathroom so Chai and I left the house to get my meds by 3 in the afternoon.
+We were in the middle of traffic when Chai was hungry so I insisted we eat at Jollibee first.
+We ate, took photos, then went straight home by a MoveIt ride because Chai wasn't feeling well (I didn't get my meds nor drink any today and yesterday).
+It rained pretty harshly, Chai and I got mad wet so we went and took a shower.
+We'll go home to QC tomorrow.